“Native Tree” Defined

 However, this is not a practical definition that allows one to decide if, say, the Shumard oak (Quercus shumardii) is native to Takoma Park.
 For that purpose, the guide developed a second definition,

-“native to Maryland and with a significant population, i.e., are not considered rare, in Montgomery County and at least one adjoining county.”
+“native to Maryland and with a significant population in Montgomery County.”

-The practical definition of native trees is based on data provided in The Biota of North America Program (BONAP): North American Plant Atlas.
+To define which species are native to Montgomery County, we relied on data provided in The Biota of North America Program (BONAP): North American Plant Atlas.

-Example: Below is a species map for Amelanchier canadensis, which Bonap indicates is native to Maryland.
+Example: Below is a species map for Amelanchier canadensis, which Bonap indicates is native to Montgomery County.

-The procedure just described therefore identifies species that have likely evolved in Maryland over a period of time sufficient to develop complex and essential relationships with their ecosystem.
-However, Maryland does not have a single ecosystem.
-A plant that has evolved in a brackish coastal wetland may NOT have many interactions with species that have evolved in the Western Maryland mountains.
+The procedure just described therefore identifies tree species that have likely evolved in Montgomery County over a period of time sufficient to develop complex and essential relationships with their ecosystem.